 The receptors for chemokines are G-protein coupled, seven-transmembrane domain receptors.
-Two of these receptors, CCR5 (binds CC chemokines) and CXCR4 (binds CXC chemokines), are also co-receptors used by HIV to enter into human white blood cells.
-CCR5 is expressed on fewer cells (e.g., specific T cells, precursor cells and dendritic cells) than CXCR4 (e.g., most immune cells, vascular endothelial cells and neurons).
+Two of these receptors, CCR5 (binds CC chemokines) and CXCR4 (binds CXC chemokines), are also co-receptors used by HIV to enter human white blood cells.
+CCR5 is expressed on fewer cells (e.g., specific T cells, precursor cells (or macrophages) and dendritic cells) than CXCR4 (e.g., most immune cells, vascular endothelial cells, and neurons).

 HIV-1 virus that uses the CCR5 co-receptor (CCR5-tropic) is more commonly found in the early stages of infection.
-It is also more common in individuals who have yet to receive treatment, and at least half of all infected individuals harbor only CCR5-tropic viruses throughout the course of infection.
-The CXCR4-tropic virus is more commonly found during later stages of disease and in individuals who have received HIV treatment.
-The presence of CXCR4-tropic virus is a predictor of lower CD4 count, a higher viral load, and a more rapid progression to AIDS (8).
+It is also more common among individuals who have yet to receive treatment, and at least half of all infected individuals harbor only CCR5-tropic viruses throughout the course of infection.
+The CXCR4-tropic virus is more commonly found during later stages of disease and among individuals who have received HIV treatment.
+The presence of CXCR4-tropic virus is a predictor of lower CD4 count, a higher viral load, and a more rapid progression to AIDS (7).

-A variant of CCR5, CCR5- $\Delta 32$, contains a 32-base pair deletion and codes for a nonfunctional receptor that hinders the entry of CCR5-tropic virus in to cells.
-Individuals who have two copies of this allele are highly resistant to HIV infection, and although individuals who have one copy of the allele remain susceptible to HIV infection, the progression of HIV to AIDS is delayed (13).
+A variant of CCR5, CCR5- Δ 32 (NM_000579.3:c.554_585del32), contains a 32 bp deletion and codes a nonfunctional receptor that hinders the entry of CCR5-tropic virus in to cells.
+Individuals who have two copies of this allele are highly resistant to HIV infection, and although individuals who have one copy of the allele remain susceptible to HIV infection, the progression of HIV infection to AIDS is delayed (13).

-The CCR5- $\Delta 32$ allele occurs at high frequency in European Caucasians (5%-14%) but is mostly absent among African, Native American, and East Asian populations.
-This has led to suggestions that at some point in history, the allele conferred a survival advantage (14).
+The CCR5-\Delta 32 allele occurs at high frequency in European Caucasians (5%-14%) but is rare among African, Native American, and East Asian populations, suggesting that the allele may have conferred an evolutionary survival advantage (14).
 Possible causes of a positive selection pressure include protection against the bubonic plague (Yersinia pestis) or smallpox (Variola virus) during the Middle Ages.
-However, other studies have found that the CCR5- $\Delta 32$ allele arose long before this time and underwent neutral evolution (15).
+However, other studies have found that the CCR5-\Delta 32 allele arose long before this time and underwent neutral evolution (15).